About Dr. John C. Maerz

 Teaching and Mentoring

 Annually, I teach undergraduate courses on Animal Behavior (in Athens, GA and in New Zealand, and Australia), Herpetology, and Sustaining Human Societies and the Natural Environment (in New Zealand and Australia).
 I also teach a freshman odyssey seminar on the application of science to decision-marking around "wicked problems", and I teach a doctoral course in Developing University Teaching Skills.
 Outside the classroom, I have mentored over 80 undergraduate and 30 graduate students in research.
+I am the former chair of the University of Georgia’s Curriculum Committee and current chair of the Experiential Learning Subcommittee.

 For more on my research, click here.